 Biting insects and ticks are present during warmer months.
 There are no nearby stores to purchase repellent, water, or sunscreen.
 Please plan accordingly prior to arriving at the refuge.

 Permit & Season Information

-This permit authorizes the permit holder and their group to hunt the Eastern Neck National Wildlife Refuge for white-tailed deer only.
+This permit authorizes the permit holder to hunt the Eastern Neck National Wildlife Refuge for white-tailed deer only.
 The refuge offers archery, muzzleloader, and shotgun hunts as well as special disabled and youth hunt permits.
 Taking and/or collecting any other wildlife or plants is a violation of refuge regulations.

 Permits are only made through Recreation.gov.
 The refuge will not sell permits in-person or by phone.